There are plenty of VPNs for Android out there but choosing the best Android VPN is harder than you might think.

-If you want an app easy to use, get NordVPN.
-Their app is one of the best designed that we've seen.
-Even if you're a beginner, you'll be able to navigate your way around and with one-touch connection, it's impossible to get it wrong.
+If you want an app that's easy to use, get NordVPN.
+Their app is one of the best designed Android VPNs that we've seen.
+Even if you're a beginner, you'll be able to navigate your way around and with one-touch connections, it's impossible to get it wrong.
 Plus they have world-class customer support.

 If you want a feature-rich Android app, take PrivateInternetAccess.
-This is definitely the expert's option.
-With features to select everything from encryption to authentication types, a kill switch, and split tunneling, you'll be in setting heaven.
+This is definitely the expert's option, with features to select everything from encryption to authentication types, a kill switch, and split tunneling, you'll be in geek-heaven.

 If you want to unblock & stream more TV content, choose CyberGhost VPN.
 With dedicated options to unblock services like Netflix (including Netflix US), Amazon Prime Video, BBC iPlayer, Sky, Hulu, YouTube and more, CyberGhost VPN will make your Android device the ultimate portable entertainment system.

 If you want a risk-free experience, select ExpressVPN, NordVPN or CyberGhost.
-All three VPN apps offer 30, 30 and 45-day money back guarantees respectively giving you plenty of time to try them out.
+All three offer either a 30 or 45-day money-back guarantee respectively giving you plenty of time to try them out.
 With a free trial not common these days, this is as good as it gets.